 Crafting an appropriate D&O liability insurance policy for your business can be achieved by selecting the most suitable coverage limits, deductibles, and add-on options that meet your risk exposure.

 An experienced insurance broker should work with you to create a plan tailored specifically to fit these needs.
-This custom policy will guarantee maximum protection from any eventualities related to Directors & officers liabilities as well as ensure compliance with legal regulations pertaining to this type of insurance.
+This custom policy will guarantee maximum protection from any eventualities related to Directors & Officers liabilities and ensure compliance with legal regulations pertaining to this type of insurance.